 Renewable energy and safeguard policies

+Renewable energy resources, particularly wind energy and solar energy can make a valuable contribution to addressing climate change by providing energy with substantially lower emissions than fossil fuels.
 Other renewable technologies may deliver limited carbon savings over their life-cycle – biofuels in particular will often provide minimal carbon savings, indeed some may result in higher emissions than the fossil fuel they substitute.
-Additionally climate change mitigation measures such as these unsustainably produced biofuels pose new threats and stresses on birds and their habitats.
+Additionally climate change mitigation measures such as unsustainably produced biofuels pose new threats and stresses on birds and their habitats.
 Renewable energy supply must make a significant difference in reducing greenhouse gas emissions compared to fossil fuels, and this must account for emissions from the full life-cycle.

 What is BirdLife doing to strengthen safeguards?